exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 }
 ```

-This milestone will add 0.03 to the exponent of `c1` every level, up to 5 levels.
-For the description and information, we use the `Localization` class to get the strings suitable for this milestone ('Increases {0} exponent by {1}'), and as these strings do not need to be refreshed, instead of assigning them to `getDescription` and `getInfo`, we assign them to `description` and `info`.
-When we put a point into the milestone or take away from it, we should also update the primary equation manually with `theory.invalidatePrimaryEquation` to reflect the information shown on screen.
+This milestone will add 0.03 to the exponent of $c_1$ every level, up to 5 levels.
+For the description and information, we use the **Localization** class to get the strings suitable for this milestone ('Increases {0} exponent by {1}'), and as these strings do not need to be refreshed, instead of assigning them to **getDescription** and **getInfo**, we assign them to **description** and **info**.
+When we put a point into the milestone or take away from it, we should also update the primary equation manually with **theory.invalidatePrimaryEquation** to reflect the information shown on screen.
 But what information?
 We haven't even implemented the power increase:

 ```js
 let getc1Exp = (level) => 1 + 0.03 * level;